-- 14. If a patient does not provide you with explicit consent to disclose confidential information about them, and if you cannot rely on implied consent, there may still be circumstances in which you may pass the information on to an appropriate authority, such as where it is in the public interest, or where there is a legal requirement for you to do so. - 15.
+- 14. If a patient does not provide you with explicit consent to disclose sensitive information about them, and if you cannot rely on implied consent, there may still be circumstances in which you may pass the information on to an appropriate authority, such as where it is in the public interest, or where there is a legal requirement for you to do so. - 15.
 In some circumstances, therefore, disclosure without consent may be appropriate.
 If this is the case, there are certain things you need to consider and we discuss these in detail within this guidance.
-Decisions on whether to disclose information need to be made on a case-by-case basis and only after considering all relevant information available to you at the time.

-16. A number of specific situations that you may face in practice are covered in more detail within this guidance, including: passing on information in relation to a patient's fitness to drive; and making a disclosure to comply with external investigations.
+Decisions on whether to disclose information need to be made on a case-by-case basis and only after considering all relevant information available to you at the time. - 16.
+A number of specific situations that you may face in practice are covered in more detail within this guidance, including: passing on information in relation to a patient's fitness to drive, other areas where it may be in the public interest to disclose information without consent and making a disclosure to comply with external investigations.